A month of beer at the Royal Artisan

 artwork displayed in a gallery

 Grasses used to be small pieces of a whole.
 Now they’re front and center as finished paintings.
-My Paper-Cuts are still very new.
+My Papercuts are still very new.
 I’m working on what they will become.

 artwork displayed in a gallery